Power Infrastructure for Data Centers in India: Engineering for 24×7 Reliability

 Challenges in Indian Data Center Power Systems

-Data center projects in India face challenges such as:
+Data center projects in India face several challenges, including:

 High power density requirements